All Nippon Airways 829

-This was our second time on ANA and I was really looking forward to experience to it again.
+This was our second time on ANA, and I was really looking forward to experiencing it again.
 We visited the United Club at Tokyo Narita Airport.
-It was way better than any other United Club I had visited, maybe with the exception to the one at London Heathrow Airport.
-But leaps and bounds ahead of any of the United Club locations in the USA.
+It was way better than any other United Club I had visited, with the possible exception of the one at London Heathrow Airport.
+It was leaps and bounds ahead of any of the United Club locations in the USA.
+It was open, airy, and had many seating areas spread out.

 We relaxed there for a while and had a nice breakfast.